 Late Season Turkey Hunting

 Hunting turkeys during the late season brings on a whole new set of challenges.
 Pressured birds, insects, and foliage can make hunting turkeys in the late season tough.
-If you can get passed the swarms of mosquitoes and buffalo gnats, hunting the end of the season has its advantages.
+If you can get passed the swarms of mosquitoes and buffalo gnats, hunting the end of the season does have a unique set of advantages.

 Use the Foliage to Your Advantage